vih/vih.dk-features/vih_pwi/README.txt

 Make sure that you <a href="http://code.google.com/p/pwi/downloads/list">download the javascript plugin</a> and install it into your libraries folder with all the contents being in the jquery.pwi-folder.

+Drush Integration
+--

+Instead of downloading PWI manually, drush could be used to download the plugin in sites/all/libraries if libraries module is enabled.

+Drush command: drush dl-pwi

+In the source is also included an example on howto download PWI using drush make.

 Dependencies
 --